"Polite Polarization" & Latter-day Saints

 I will say the qualitative work is definitely a bit out of my comfort zone, but I think the article came together well and it was fun to hear people’s stories in person.

-The premise of the project is essentially… the LDS Enclaves region(Utah and southern Idaho) reports feeling more worried about political polarization & extremism than every other community in the .
+The premise of the project is essentially… the LDS Enclaves region(Utah and southern Idaho) reports feeling more worried about political polarization & extremism than every other community in the US.
 Why?

 I had a total of 6 interviewees (though only 5 are included in the article; one sent me their answers after I submitted it) and I found them LDS missionary style: